 I don’t believe there is an all encompassing rule here.
 There are a few things for kids to consider, and as I have said in previous posts, thinking it through in advance, rather than the heat of the moment is what I recommend…

 Below are some of the factors we talk about in the group, to help decide where each individual’s comfort zone is.
 It is different for everyone.

-- Do I trust the people around me, given the context (think about the friendship pyramid)? (
+Do I trust the people around me, given the context (think about the friendship pyramid)? (hot link)

 It may seem crazy to plan something like a cry in advance, but given the fact that for our kids, the rules around such things do start to really shift at this age, it is worth a conversation.
 As I write this, lurking in the back of mind is that gender inequity.
 I try to teach my kids how to keep themselves physically and emotionally safe, but is there room to challenge social norms here?
 I would like to think that we could evolve into a society where we would all feel equally able to express painful emotions without fear of social judgement, particularly based on something like gender.
 In having them link crying with safety, am I enabling toxic masculinity on some level?
 I don’t know.
 It is certainly a conversation worth having, and one I intend to bring into the next session with my kids.